 Calico Princesses are hardy birds and can thrive in any climate.
 They stand both cold and heat well, although extra care during extreme weather conditions is necessary.
 But overall, they can be kept in both Medditerarian climates and cold Northern environments.

 If you want to protect your Calico Princess and other chickens from common nighttime predators, maybe installing an automatic chicken coop door is a solution.
-Many brands are available, including ChickenGuard, Omlet, and Run Chicken.
+Many brands are available, including ChickenGuard, Omlet, Vevor, Chickcozy, and Run Chicken.
 We’ve tested all these doors personally.

 If you’re looking for a docile bird that’s easy to maintain and provides many eggs, the Calico Princess is a good choice!
 On top of that, you can enjoy their beautiful tricolored plumage.

-They’re excellent egg layers, calm, good mothers, and easy to take care of.
+Calico Princesses are excellent egg layers, calm, good mothers, and easy to care for.
 A Calico Princess can be kept in warm or cold climates; a hardy bird stands in both hot and colder temperatures.

 To learn more about chicken breeds, check out our ‘Chicken Breeds Page‘ to see every specific breed we address.
 Or go to our listicle breed summary on ‘The Classroom‘, or, if you’re unsure where to start, take a look at our ‘Chicken Breeds: Ultimate Beginners Guide‘.